gitendo/bmp2cgb/README.md

 - `.chr` - optimized tileset - up to 384 unique tiles
 - `.pal` - palettes

 By default input image will be optimized as much as possible to provide best output.
 This includes removal of duplicate tiles, usage of 'flipping' feature, color sorting with duplicate removal (where it's possible) and finally remaping tileset to match generated palette data.
 Please notice that you'll probably have to adjust colors manually using hardware.
+Also, if you convert sprites, make sure that background color has lower RGB value than others.
+Otherwise it will end up on wrong position in palette and the output will be unusable.

 ### Options
 For extra needs there's few you can use: